Berlin Summer Academy

-A five-week summer study-abroad program led by architecture Associate Professor Ulrike Passe in collaboration with faculty from Berlin, Germany, and other US architecture programs.
-The program explores the possibilities of designing an urban architectural environment for a low-carbon lifestyle and includes visits to energy-efficient buildings and professional design offices.
+Our month-long summer study-abroad program led by architecture Associate Professor Ulrike Passe in collaboration with the AEDES Architecture Network Campus Berlin, faculty from Berlin, Germany, and other US architecture programs, explores the possibilities of designing an urban architectural environment for a low-carbon lifestyle and includes visits to sustainably designed buildings, the Bauhaus in Dessau and professional design offices.
 It is open primarily to architecture majors, but students from other majors will be considered.

 Summer Academy Berlin: In collaboration with faculty and students from Berlin, City College New York and the German University of Technology in Muscat, Oman this summer program continues the exploration of possibilities to design an urban architectural environment for a low-carbon lifestyle.
 This intense design program will allow you to investigate technical requirements and architectural opportunities.
 In addition to ISU faculty, leading Berlin professionals will work with you on ideas and potentials.
 Design Students of all levels are welcome to apply.
 If you have completed Arch 401 and are accepted to participate in Summer Academy Berlin, you can take the program for four credits in the summer and add a two-credit independent study in the fall after you return.
 These six combined credits will substitute for a studio requirement in your fifth year of the architecture program, meaning you could graduate early!

-The summer program will also include various fieldtrips to sites of glass buildings over the course of the past 100 years in and around Berlin, The Elbphilharmonie in Hamburg, a glass manufacturing plant and of course the Bauhaus in Dessau.
+The summer program will also include various field trips to sites of innovative buildings over the course of the past 100 years in and around Berlin, The Elbphilharmonie in Hamburg, a glass manufacturing plant and of course the Bauhaus in Dessau.
 Students will collaborate across institutions and engage with local architects and engineers in the development of innovative 21st century solutions.